JaqiKal/ScrollStack/README.md

    - From the new app choose **Settings**, goto section 'Config Vars' click **Reveal Config Vars**,

     - Config Vars for development of this project:
-        - DATABASE_URL will be added automaticaly
+        - DATABASE_URL will be added automatically
         - SECRET_KEY - the django secret key can be generated here.
         - PORT = 8000
         - DISABLE_COLLECTSTATIC = 1